CESNET/eduroam-db/README.md

 ## conversion tools

-### converting institution.xml to institution.json v2
-TODO

 ### dependencies for conversion tools

+Before you begin with the conversion, make sure all the needed dependencies are available:
 - python3
 - python3-lxml
 - python3-dateutil
 - python3-tz
+- python3-click

+### preparations for conversion

+Before running the conversion take a look at [config](https://github.com/CESNET/eduroam-db/blob/master/convertor/config.py).
+Edit all the necessary values to suit your needs.
+You should edit at least `ROid`, `default_lang` and `local_timezone`.

+Also all xml documents from connected institutions must be gathered.

+### converting institution.xml to institution.json v2
+TODO